 Additionally, you need some milk.
 I use unflavored almond milk, but you can use whatever kind you have in the fridge.

-Spray the inside of the rice cooker.
+First, spray the inside of the rice cooker.
 Next, melt the butter.

 While the butter is melting, combine the eggs, milk, and cake mix in a medium-size bowl.
 Mix well.